worldbestmrsam/portfolio/README.md

 *As the Chief Analyst of thebestmrsam_analytics, I provide consulting and training services for businesses and mentor aspiring analysts.*

 - ✅ **Data Analysis & Visualization:**
-  Proficient in Power BI, Tableau, Excel, Matplotlib, Seaborn to optimize processes that drive business growth.
+  Proficient in Power BI, Tableau, Excel, and Matplotlib.
 - ✅ **Programming & Querying:**
   SQL, Python for data wrangling and data visualization
 - ✅ **Business Intelligence & Data Modeling**
 - ✅ **Statistical Analysis & Reporting:**
   A/B Testing and Predictive Analytics
-  ✅ **Data Analytics Coach, Content Creator, Consultant** I offer comprehensive training programs in data analysis, visualization, and data-driven decision-making.
+  ✅ **Data Analytics Coach, Content Creator, Consultant**
+  I offer comprehensive training programs in data analysis.
-- ✅ **Communication, Collaboration, Data Storytelling and Writing**
+- ✅ **Excellent team player, Data Storytelling and Creative Writing.**

 <!--Section 2: List 3-4 key projects-->
 ## MY PROJECTS

-*A glimpse of some of the projects I've worked on and those I am currently working on.*
+*A glimpse of some of the projects I've worked on and my ongoing projects.*

 **How I Built A Predictive Model For Loan Eligibility For A Fintech Bank Using Zion Tech Hub Dataset.**
 *In a financial landscape where loans fuel aspirations, a comprehensive analysis of bank loans and eligibility, revealing patterns that facilitate smarter financial decision-making, is critical.
 I designed a model that helps Fintech banks track customers eligibility and reduced default risk.*